appscode/blog/content/post/deploy-kafka-cluster-in-gke/index.md

 	Topic: music	Partition: 2	Leader: 1	Replicas: 1,2,0	Isr: 1,2,0

 ```
 Now, we are going to start a producer and a consumer for topic `music`.
 Let’s use this current terminal for producing messages and open a new terminal for consuming messages.
-Let’s set the environment variables for bootstrap server and the configuration file in consumer terminal too.
 From the topic description we can see that the leader partition for partition 1 is 0 (the broker that we are on).
 If we produce messages to `kafka-cluster-0` broker(brokerID=0) it will store those messages in partition 1.
 Let’s produce messages in the producer terminal and consume them from the consumer terminal.

 ```bash
 $ kubectl exec -it -n demo  kafka-cluster-0 -- bash